 DevProd shouldn't be limited to outdated performance metrics.
 Instead, it is a holistic approach that factors work quality, customer feedback, collaboration, and flexibility.
 The aim is to identify and eliminate bottlenecks in the development process to boost developer performance.
 A Microsoft survey results show that developers report 49.4% output on good days.
 They can make significant progress on their coding tasks when working uninterrupted.
 A holistic approach would be to minimize interruptions for the engineering teams.

 Additionally, a single metric cannot ensure the reliability and quality of the output.
 Therefore, it is essential to observe multiple indicators and focus on outcomes when assessing the productivity of engineering teams.
-The below productivity metrics will help you build an effective DevOps Maturity Model and avoid dev burnouts:
+We have mentioned the productivity metrics that you should analyze to build an effective DevOps Maturity Model and avoid dev burnout: